-I became an artist later in life although I recall, as a child, I drew and painted compulsively.
+I became an artist later in life although I recall drawing and painting from an early age.

-Coming from a working class Chinese family in Malaysia, when I started going to school, I set aside my painting.
-I won a scholarship to read architecture in university and later moved to London in search of what I thought then to be interesting public-funded architectural work, but deep down I was subconsciously moving closer to where the art scene was thriving in the then after-glow of the YBAs.
+Coming from a working class Chinese family in Malaysia, I set aside my art when I started going to school.
+I won a scholarship to read architecture in university in Kuala Lumpur and after graduation moved to London in search of work and to live in my favourite art and design city.

-However, I started to drift further from making art when the financial crisis hit and I went to business school after being made redundant to find a new way to support myself.
+As time went by, I started to drift further from making art.
+When the financial crisis hit, I went to business school after being made redundant, to find a new way to support myself.

-The turning point came when I met a family friend at my grandfather’s funeral who told me he channeled his energy into oil painting after retirement and later established himself as an artist in his 70s.
-The encounter inspired me deeply, gave me a sense of urgency and the push I needed to leave my job in London to start a new life in Barcelona and make art again after all these years.
+The turning point came when I met a family friend at my grandfather’s funeral who told me he got into oil painting after retirement and later established himself as an artist in his 70s.
+The encounter gave me the motivation I needed to make art again after all these years.